 Distributed Logging Example

 This example simulates a "User Service" in a distributed environment.
-It demonstrates how to configure service identity and handle traces.
+It demonstrates service identity, W3C traceparent ingestion, scoped request logging, and downstream propagation.

 zig